Pool56/Climate-Witness-Chain-/README.md

 Climate change is amplifying risks across infrastructure, agriculture, and communities.
 Engineers and policymakers require data-driven tools to measure system resilience, model correlations of disasters, and automatically trigger actions when risk thresholds are exceeded.
 Current workflows rely on  infrastructure design and moderate  statistical analysis, but these tools are often siloed and not linked to rule-based automation.

+MeTTa is used as a bridging language to interact with OpenAI's models through a framework called MeTTa-Motto MeTTa-Motto allows developers to use OpenAI's GPT-4 or other LLMs as "components" within a MeTTa script It enables the calling of functions and the generation of JSON responses from OpenAI models that adhere to specific signatures defined in MeTTa.

 The MeTTa programming language offers a novel way to unify heterogeneous data  from AutoCAD dimensions, Excel datasets and environmental hazard records  into logical, mathematical and semantic models that can power smart contracts and adaptive climate responses.

 ### The issue we are hoping to solve
 Assessment of dimensions (AutoCAD)